shibme/jbots/README.md

-# TelegramBotWorker
+# TBot
-A generic worker for ant telegram bot.
+A framework for creating telegram bots easily.